PedroBarbosa/Prepare_SplicingPredictors/README.md

 # Preparing splicing-related models
-A simple utility to generate correct input for a set of models that require sequence information.
+A simple utility to process VCF files and generate correct input for a set of models that require sequence information (or that require specific format to run a web-based application).

 ### Motivation
 There are a lot of available methods that predict splicing-related information (e.g. splice sites, branchpoints, splicing regulatory elements).
 Since they were not originally designed to predict the effect of genetic variants, it is not straightforward to use these models for that task.
 This tool simplifies that goal: generates reference and mutated sequences from VCF files in the proper format to run several models for all variants at once, and contains utilities to process the output and generate a VCF with a final score (usually mutated allele - reference allele).